Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Results and Discussion

-Finally, the inference of the particle charge reveals discrepancies from widely-used theoretical assumptions.
-Orbital-motion-limited (OML) theory predicts the charge on a spherical particle in a dusty plasma if the electron and ion temperatures (and densities) are known \cite{shukla2009colloquium,shukla2015introduction,ignatov2005basics, melzer2019physics}.
-These properties vary most strongly with $z$ in the plasma sheath, so at the same $z$-position, two particles of different sizes \emph{should} act as spherical capacitors and have the same floating potential, $V_i=2\pi\epsilon_0 d_i q_i$.
+In addition to $\lambda$, our fitting procedure provides the mass and charge of each particle from the interaction.
+To validate this procedure, we obtained an independent estimate of the mass from the inferred damping coefficient ($\gamma$) by computing the particle's diameter using Eq.~\ref{epstein} and assuming the particles were spheres with density 1510 kg$\cdot$m$^{-3}$.
+These two independent masses, denoted $m_{i,\text{int}}$ and $m_{i,\gamma}$, show excellent agreement (Fig.~\hyperref[p4]{4\textit{B}}), demonstrating that the model correctly infers each term in Eq.~\ref{model} using experimental data.
+However, the inference of the particle charge ($q_i$) from Eq.~\ref{yukawa} reveals important discrepancies from widely-used theoretical assumptions.
+Orbital-motion-limited (OML) theory predicts the charge on a spherical particle in a dusty plasma under the assumption the electron and ion temperatures (and densities) are known and uniform, and collisions are ignored \cite{shukla2009colloquium,shukla2015introduction,ignatov2005basics, melzer2019physics}.
+Under these assumptions, two particles of different sizes \emph{should} act as spherical capacitors and have the same floating potential, $V_i=2\pi\epsilon_0 d_i q_i$.
 Thus, we expect $q_i\propto m_i^{1/3}$ since $m_i\propto d_i^3$.
 We tested this relationship by fitting the inferred charge versus mass in all 5 experiments using $q_i\propto m_i^{p}$.
-As shown in Fig.~4C, the power $p$ ranged from 0.30-0.80.
-This result is unexpected since our experiments lie in the regime where OML theory should be the most accurate, i.e., for small particles ($d\ll \lambda$) and low collisionality (low pressure and density) \cite{gatti2008analytical}.
+As shown in Fig.~\hyperref[p4]{4\textit{C}}, the power $p$ ranged from 0.30-0.80, and increased monotonically with pressure $P$ (Fig.~\hyperref[p4]{4\textit{C}} inset).
 Thus, even when the particle charge is inferred at the same $z$-position, where plasma properties should be the same for all particles, the power $p$ can vary substantially from the expected value of 1/3.
-Moreover, the power $p$ increased monotonically with pressure $P$ (Fig.~4C inset), indicating that the plasma sheath environment and particle charging mechanism changes substantially with pressure, although more data is needed to determine this relationship.
-Finally, to ensure that our results are not an artifact of the inference process and accurately represent the physics, we simulated systems of many particles with similar non-reciprocal forces and environmental forces as in the experiment, and required that $q_i\propto m_i^{1/3}$ (see supplemental materials).
-The model achieved a validation $R^2$ = 0.9989 and demonstrated remarkable performance when extracting the mass and charge of each particle (Fig.~S2A-B), suggesting that the inferred deviations from the accepted theory in experimental data are real.